lsolova/team-building/juego-de-jueves.md

 ### Who is who

 On the standup you should figure out who is who.
+They should be collected preliminary.

-- Send preliminary: What kind of animals would be your teammates?
+- What kind of animals would be your teammate?
-- Send preliminary: one word which describes your teammates.
+- One word which describes your teammate.
+- Team people association pictures: Two or three pictures for all team members.
+Others should be figure out who is who.
+- Team people favourite/important/central things in their life.
+Own photos.